nirbhayashaji/subgraphx/README.md

 ### 2. Slide Deck Outline: "Understanding the Architecture"

-If you need to present this repository to your supervisor or a technical team, here is a 4-slide narrative structure that perfectly summarizes the codebase.

 #### **Slide 1: Pipeline Overview & Objectives**
 *   **Headline:** Moving from Black-Box to Forensic Explainability